lter/im-manual/site-personnel.md

 ### Row and Column Descriptions ###

 **Rows:**

-**Row 1** lists the common-language descriptions of each field. **Row 2** lists the SalesForce names for each field.
+**Row 1** lists the SalesForce names for each field.
 This assists in upload and cannot be edited.

+**Row 2** lists the common-language descriptions of each field. **Row 2**

-Each row represents an affiliation between an individual and a site in a particular role, for a specific period of time.
+**Data rows:** Each data row represents an affiliation between an individual and a site in a particular role, for a specific period of time.
 Within each sheet, records are sorted first by "Current"/"Former" status and then alphabetically by last name.
 Be aware that the same individual may have both current and former affiliations.

 **Columns:**
 -  **Database Keys:**